Abhisheksunda2000/Movie_list_application/README.md

 # Movie_list_application
-Movie list app like IMDB app
+Movie list app where you can search the movies, and api are fetch from OMDB website.